Showcase info for shortlisters

 Where is the Showcase?

 This year's Showcase will again be a virtual experience.
-Showcased entries will be announced on our social media and website.
+All showcased entries will be announced on our social media and website.

 How do I ask a different question?